David-OConnor/saturn/README.rst

 There are several existing modules designed to improve Python's datetime functionality.
 Here are some reasons why Instant is different:

- - Uses native datetime.datetime objects for compatibility and speed
+ - Uses native datetime.datetime and datetime.timedelta types for compatibility and speed
  - Only one import required
  - Clean, intuitive syntax and function names
  - Operates exclusively with top-level functions; no sorting through methods